Free Shipping in the U.K on all Designer Fabric and Wallpaper samples

 Sustainability

-We only print to order so only print what we sell, we hold minimum stocks.
+We only print to order, so we do not hold any stocks.
 We are conscious of the environment and re-use all our packaging materials and try and run a paperless business.

 Inclusion